 - Factors Impacting the Products and/or Services: - Historically, lack of consistent funding for maintenance of the department's state buildings contributed to the degradation of capital assets.
-Some issues are currently being addressed through the State's mandate to upgrade inefficient systems which should result in reduced energy usage. - VITA now provides systems engineering and network services to DBVI through DRS.
-Changes driven by VITA transformation activities may change DRS' ability to serve external agency and internal information technology customers.
+Some issues are currently being addressed through the State's mandate to upgrade inefficient systems which should result in reduced energy usage. - Virginia Information Technology Agency/ Northrop Grumman (VITA/NG) now provides systems engineering and network services to DBVI through DRS.
+Changes driven by VITA/NG transformation activities may change DRS' ability to serve external agency and internal information technology customers.
 Changes in standards to network architecture may delay, negatively impact, or complicate DRS' ability to communicate with its external customers and/or partners.
-The Infrastructure Public Private Education Act (IPPEA) will establish new standards. - •VITA as an entity is taking an active role and responsibility for creating requirements, directives, standards, policies, and guidelines which impact the agency in an effort to promote consistency in technology across the Commonwealth.
-VITA may not have the resources or the agency specific knowledge to consistently address agency IT requirements.
-This may cause delays in services and temporary cost increases. - •The rapid pace of advances in technology strains the department's capacity to keep current and up-to-date in providing DBVI staff with IT work tools, support and training. - •A comprehensive, Integrated Case Management (ICM) automated system is currently in development.
-Successful implementation in 2008 will provide a single management tool with positive impacts on most agency programs and services.
+The Infrastructure Public - Private Education Act (IPPEA) will establish new standards. - •VITA /NG as an entity is taking an active role and responsibility for creating requirements, directives, standards, policies, and guidelines which impact the agency in an effort to promote consistency in technology across the Commonwealth.
+VITA/NG may not have the resources or the agency specific knowledge to consistently address agency IT requirements.
+This may cause delays in services and cost increases. - •The rapid pace of advances in technology strains the department's capacity to keep current and up-to-date in providing DBVI staff with IT work tools, support and training. - •A comprehensive, Integrated Fiscal Management (IFM) automated system is currently in development.
+Successful implementation in 2010 will provide a replacement for technology that is no longer viable.
 There are identified risks to successful implementation on time and on budget. - •The Enterprise Application Public-Private Education Act (EPPEA) will impact the agency with regard to new Commonwealth Enterprise wide applications in Financial and Human Resources.
-VITA, and the Secretaries of Administration and Finance play a major role in this area. - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - O General Management services includes direction and leadership to all agency programs and services; adoption of regulations for administration of agency programs; implementation of internal controls to ensure compliance with applicable laws, rules and regulations, and state policies; coordination of the agency's legislative activities and monitoring of legislation before Congress and the Virginia General Assembly and development of legislative impact statements on proposals with potential impact on services to blind citizens; administrative and staff support to the Board for the Blind and Vision Impaired; and real estate management. - Capital Budget Development The department partners, via a cooperative agreement, with the Department of Mental Health, Mental Retardation and Substance Abuse Services' Office of Architectural & Engineering Services for technical services in capital outlay and non-capital outlay design and construction services to include, budget development, technical assistance in building maintenance, procurement and award of architectural and
+VITA, and the Secretaries of Administration and Finance play a major role in this area - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - O General Management services includes direction and leadership to all agency programs and services; adoption of regulations for administration of agency programs; implementation of internal controls to ensure compliance with applicable laws, rules and regulations, and state policies; coordination of the agency's legislative activities and monitoring of legislation before Congress and the Virginia General Assembly and development of legislative impact statements on proposals with potential impact on services to blind citizens; administrative and staff support to the Board for the Blind and Vision Impaired; and coordination of real estate management in cooperation with the Division of Real Estate Services within the Department of General Services. - Capital Budget Development The department partners, via a cooperative agreement, with the Department of Behavioral Health and Developmental Services' Office of Architectural & Engineering Services for technical services in capital outlay and non-capital outlay design and construction services to include, budget development,

-- engineering and construction contracts, and construction contract administration. - o Buildings and Grounds Maintenance Department staff maintains the buildings on the Azalea Avenue campus including building repair, janitorial, security, HVAC service and grounds keeping. - o The department obtains the following administrative support services from the Department of Rehabilitation Services via a cooperative agreement: information systems support (VITA); human resources management; fiscal management; comprehensive purchasing and procurement services; transportation management of state pool cars; and ,internal audit services by request.
-The agency is currently renegotiating with the Department of rehabilitative Services the Cooperative Agreement for services to bring costs in line with services provided.
+- technical assistance in building maintenance, procurement and award of architectural and engineering and construction contracts, and construction contract administration. - o Buildings and Grounds Maintenance Department staff maintains the buildings on the Azalea Avenue campus including building repair, janitorial, security, HVAC service and grounds keeping. - o The department obtains the following administrative support services from the Department of Rehabilitation Services via a cooperative agreement: information systems support Virginia Information Technology Agency (VITA); human resources management; fiscal management; comprehensive purchasing and procurement services; transportation management of state pool cars; and ,internal audit services by request.